 Game Centered features roundups and in-depth reviews of the best in iOS games and related gaming news.
 Among the App Store's myriad games, it's all too easy to overlook some of the greats.
 Each installment of Game Centered will take a close look at a select few worthy of special recognition.
-In this installment we take a look at the Infinity Blade game tie-in, the short film Infinity Blade: Origins, as well as Call of Duty: Strike Team and Asphalt 8: Airborne.
-Read on for all the juicy details...
+In this week's installment we'll take a look at some intriguing new games that recently landed in the App Store, as well as a competitive new MFi game controller that's about to hit the market.

 Game Centered features roundups and in-depth reviews of the best in iOS games and related gaming news.
 Among the App Store’s myriad games, it’s all too easy to overlook some of the greats.
 Each installment of Game Centered will take a close look at a select few worthy of special recognition.
-In this week's installment we deviate from the norm and discuss an ebook, the new Infinity Blade novella, Redemption.
-This week also sees the debut of a game I've been impatiently waiting for, 2013 Infected Wars.
-Read on to find out more.
+This edition of Game Centered features fun and entertaining games that are perfect for young children.